Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Implementation

 \section{Implementation}

-We implement the suspension analysis and selective CPS transformation in Miking CorePPL~\citep{lunden2022compiling}, a core PPL implemented in the domain-specific language construction framework Miking~\citep{broman2019vision}.
-Figure~\ref{fig:cppl-overview} presents the organization of the CorePPL compiler.
+We implement the suspension analysis and selective CPS transformation in Miking CorePPL~\cite{lunden2022compiling}, a core PPL implemented in the domain-specific language construction framework Miking~\cite{broman2019vision}.
+We choose Miking CorePPL for the implementation over other CPS-based PPLs, as the language implementation contains an existing 0-CFA base implementation which simplifies the suspension analysis implementation.
+Fig.~\ref{fig:cppl-overview} presents the organization of the CorePPL compiler.
 The input is a CorePPL program that may contain many inference problems and applications of inference algorithms, similar to WebPPL and Anglican.
 The output is an executable produced by one of the Miking backend compilers.
 Section~\ref{sec:susimpl} gives the details of the suspension analysis and selective CPS implementations, and in particular the differences compared to the core calculus in Section~\ref{sec:ppl}.
 Section~\ref{sec:extractimpl} presents the inference extractor and its operation combined with selective CPS.
 The suspension analysis, selective CPS transformation, and inference extraction implementations consist of roughly 1500 lines of code (a contribution in this paper).
-The code is available on GitHub~\citep{mikingdpplgithub}.
+The code is available on GitHub~\cite{mikingdpplgithub}.